We Expect More Than Ever From Retail Workers, But Many Realities Of The Work Are Unchanged

 “My workers have children, and go to school.
 It’s created a lot of problems.
 I think that [Sweaty Betty] could be making more money if people went full time, because they could take more classes, and be out in the community more,” she says.
 At the end of the day, she believes that a full-time salary and benefits produce more invested workers.
 More invested workers means more experience, more expertise, more productivity, and more revenue.
 To Rachel, that sounds like a better business plan.

 A sixth-generation Angeleno, Rachel was raised in a working-class, culturally Mexican household.
-Her father did manual labor and her mother was a county secretary.
+Her father did manual labour and her mother was a county secretary.
 They raised her and her siblings to get an education to avoid having to work tough service jobs.
-Petite and pretty, Rachel has got big eyes, a clear voice, and the kind of fiery gumption you’d expect from a modern-day Disney princess.
+Petite and pretty, Rachel has got the sorts of big eyes, clear voice, and the kind of fiery gumption you’d expect from a modern-day Disney princess.
 But she’s far less interested in dreaming about her rags-to-riches story than she is in demanding that she shouldn’t need a fairytale miracle to move on up in the world.

 “Retail is a career,” Rachel tells me, her voice rising with annoyance. “ I’ve had conversations with customers that leave me feeling badly about myself.
 People view this job as a punch-in, punch-out thing.
 None of us are dumb, but people think you don’t need to know anything to work here.”